software-mansion/react-native-screens/native-stack/README.md

 Boolean indicating whether the navigation bar is translucent.

+#### `replaceAnimation`

+How should the screen replacing another screen animate.
+The following values are currently supported:
+  - `push` – the new screen will perform push animation.
+  - `pop` – the new screen will perform pop animation.

+Defaults to `pop`.

 #### `stackAnimation`

 How the given screen should appear/disappear when pushed or popped at the top of the stack.
 Possible values: